 Jackson is a somewhat small town located in the state of Wyoming.
 With a population of 10,523 people and four constituent neighborhoods, Jackson is the tenth largest community in Wyoming.

 Jackson home prices are not only among the most expensive in Wyoming, but Jackson real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Jackson is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Jackson who work in management occupations (12.59%), food service (12.35%), and maintenance occupations (11.47%).
+Unlike some towns, Jackson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
+Overall, Jackson is a town of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Jackson who work in management occupations (13.61%), food service (13.29%), and maintenance occupations (11.60%).

+Jackson is a very ethnically-diverse town.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Asian.
 Jackson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.57% of the town’s residents.
-Important ancestries of people in Jackson include English, Irish, European, and Scottish.
+People of Hispanic or Latino origin account for 25.70% of the town’s residents.
+Important ancestries of people in Jackson include English, Irish, European, and Italian.

 The most common language spoken in Jackson is English.
 Other important languages spoken here include Spanish and Russian.